-Although pointing constants are not really needed in the case of bolometers, pointing corrections were systematically done every 60-90 minutes during the 3rd GISMO pool.
+Although pointing constants are not really needed in the case of filled arrays, pointing corrections were systematically done every 60-90 minutes during the 3rd GISMO pool.
 The pointing scans consisted on $1.5' \times 1.5'$ Lissajous maps.
-The median value and the rms for the pointing corrections in azimuth and elevation are $\Delta Az = -0.5 \pm 7.9$ and $\Delta El = 0.6 \pm 6.9$ , respectively.
+The median value and the rms for the pointing corrections in azimuth and elevation are $\Delta Az = -0.5 \pm 7.9$ and $\Delta El = 0.6 \pm 6.9$, respectively.
 The pointing corrections for GISMO are larger than the typical values obtained with the heterodyne receivers.
 This is due to the fact that the automatic pointing corrections implemented in the system are optimized for the heterodyne receivers.
-Nevertheless, pointing sources were always detected within the array, and in 90% of the cases the peak is located within the central pixel (see Figure 5).
+Nevertheless, pointing sources were always detected within the array, and in 90% of the cases the peak is located within the central pixel (see Figure 4).

-Figure 5: Pointing corrections applied during the GISMO pool.
+Figure 4: Pointing corrections applied during the GISMO pool.
 The gray shaded area represents the GISMO pixel size.
-The black dashed lines correspond to the median values found for $\Delta Az$ and $\Delta El$ .
+The black dashed lines correspond to the median values found for ΔAz and ΔEl .

-Focus corrections were based on five consecutive $1.5' \times 1.5'$ Lissajous maps taken at five different focus values ( $\Delta Z{current}$ , $\Delta Z{current} \pm 0.6 \text{ mm}$ , $\Delta Z{current} \pm 1.2 \text{ mm}$ ).
-Focus corrections were calculated with second order fits to the integrated intensity and the FWHM (see Figure 6).
+Focus corrections were based on five consecutive $1.5' \times 1.5'$ Lissajous maps taken at five different focus values ($\Delta Z{current}$, $\Delta Z{current} \pm 0.6 \text{ mm}$, $\Delta Z{current} \pm 1.2 \text{ mm}$).
+Focus corrections were calculated with second order fits to the integrated intensity and the FWHM (see Figure 5).
 The new value of the focus was determined as the value that maximizes the flux and minimizes the FWHM.
 The day time evolution of focus corrections were well behaved and predictable.
-The median value and the rms of the values used is $\Delta Z = -1.8 \pm 0.7 \text{ mm}$ (see Figure 7).
+The median value and the rms of the values used is $\Delta Z = -1.8 \pm 0.7 \text{ mm}$ (see Figure 6).

-The Jy/counts factor of 30.5 used to calibrate the data was obtained during the 1st GISMO pool (Bruni et al. 2012) assuming a flux for Neptune of 6.2 Jy (astro/gildas).
-For the 3rd pool Uranus was used as primary calibrator.
-A total of 10 healthy scans were taken with a median flux of 19.2 Jy and a rms of 2.2 Jy (11%).
-In this case the expected value of the flux is 15.0 Jy (astro/gildas).
-The
+The Jy/counts factor of 30.5 used to calibrate the data was obtained during the 1st GISMO pool (Bruni et al. 2012) assuming a flux for Neptune of 6.27 Jy (astro/gildas).
+Only 10 healthy scans1 of Neptune were collected during the 3rd pool (see Table 2 and Figure 7), with a median value of 5.93 Jy and a rms of 0.64 Jy (10.8%), in good agreement with the value from astro/gildas.